 Right - From the 1844, till 1855 periods, the Fez became very tall and heavy.
 Seen here in an 1844 period portrait of Omer Lutfi Pasha.
 The Commander-in-Chief in the periods of Sultan Abdulmecid and Sultan Abdulaziz.
 Born Michel Lattas, he escaped from Austria in 1828 taking refuge in Turkey, as 'Omer Lutfi'.
 Joining the Ottoman imperial army he rose to the rank of Roumelia Field-Marshall and Officer Responsible to Solve the Abanian and Kurdish problems.
 In 1852, he joined the Ottoman-Russian war as the representative of the Sultan.
 He was appointed as the Musir (Field Marshall), and Commander-in-Chief of Crimea, in 1852.
 In 1857 he was appointed as the governor of Baghdad.
 He was also appointed as the Commander-in-Chief of Kyrete.
 He died in Egypt, and buried in a Bostan Church.

-Above and Below/Right - Both officers wear a medal system of rank introduced during the Abdülmecid I period.
-These orders, badges and insignia made and issued by the Imperial Mint (which were catalogued in a special Imperial Album) .
-These orders were worm well into the Crimean War period, as many of the officers in service, would have still retained their ranks, untill they were promoted or left their service, even though no more were being apointed into the 'orders of rank', after 1853.
+Above and Below/Right - Both officers wear a medal-order system of rank introduced during the Abdülmecid I period.
+These orders, badges and insignia made and issued by the Imperial Mint, catalogued in a special Imperial Album .
+Orders were worm well into the Crimean War period, as many of the officers in service, would have still retained their ranks, untill they were promoted or left their service, even though no more were being apointed into the 'orders of rank', after 1853.

-Right - An officer in the Imperial Guard's Chasseurs, from 1853 (with green collar and cuffs).
-He is wearing a neck order for a Bimbashi (Major).
+Right - An officer from 1853 (Vinkhuizjen Collection).
+He is wearing a neck order for a Bimbashi: Major.
 Ottoman military rankings operated in the Abdülmecid I period according to a strict hierarchy.
 Firstly, officers were grouped according to the traditional titles of nobility, which also corresponded to various military ranks.
-Thus, ‘PASHAS’ (Generals), ranked above ‘BEYS’ (Colonels), and the ‘AGHAS’ (certain civil and military functionaries in the Ottoman empire), but below ‘KHEDIVES’ (the Royal King of Egypt), and ‘VIZIERS’ (the Ottoman Sultan’s ministers – who were frequently senior generals in the army).
+PASHAS: Generals, ranked above BEYS: Colonels, and the AGHAS: civil and military functionaries in the Ottoman empire), but below the KHEDIVE: the Royal King of Egypt), and VIZIERS: the Ottoman Sultan’s ministers – who were frequently senior generals in the army.
 The origin of these various grades relates to the early medieval period of the Ottomans.
 For example, the title of Pasha was distinguished by the number of yak- or horse-tails (three, two and one respectively; a symbol of Turco-Mongol tradition) or peacock tails, which the bearers were entitled to display on their standard as a symbol of military authority when on campaign.
 Only the Sultan himself was entitled to four tails, as sovereign commander in chief.
 The lower ranks of officers were addressed as Bey (Majors), or Effendi, (Captains and other junior officers).